NEC's Gunther Schuller collection is organized into eleven series:

 In Schuller’s Academic Department Files, curriculum proposals/reviews can be found for the departments of Chamber Music, Electronic Music, Humanities, Music Literature, the Extension School, and Theory.

 The Administrative Department Files focus primarily on the Community Services Department.
 The Schuller papers recount the establishment and activities of the Community Services Department, under Directors Helen Harrington and Webster Lewis, and faculty member Ran Blake.
 This department’s mission was to research and implement various music programs throughout the diverse communities of Greater Boston.
-Other administrative department files include those of Admissions, Building Operations, Dean’s Office, Development, and the Registrar.
+Other administrative department files include those of Admissions, Building Operations, Dean’s Office, Development/Public Relations, and the Registrar.

 Records of Conservatory Ensembles include those of the Brass Quintet, Chorus, Orchestra, and Ragtime Ensemble.
 The majority of these records concern the Chorus and Orchestra trip to France and Switzerland in 1974.
 These files contain correspondence, planning materials, itineraries, concert schedules, programs etc. Records of this tour are also contained in the Ragtime Ensemble file.
 Particularly noteworthy, however, are the papers relating to a Ragtime Ensemble performance at a White House state dinner during the Gerald Ford administration.
 Additional folders document the planning of a trip to the Soviet Union by the Ragtime Ensemble as well as recordings made by the Ragtime Ensemble.